 According to O'Brian it's neurologists, not psychologists, who are trying to eliminate the orgasm.
-Various forms of chemical castration already exist, which do appear to be successful at massively reducing sex drive, and there are plenty of environmental pollutants that cause sexual dysfunction.
+Various forms of chemical castration and psychiatric medication already exist, which do appear to be successful at massively reducing sex drive, and there are plenty of environmental pollutants that cause sexual dysfunction.
 No matter how "hardwired into our DNA" it is, orgasms are fundamentally biochemical, and even just putting drugs in the water supply would do the trick.

 Wait, if the Party is so antisex how come the Ministry of Truth can produce porn?!
-Either the porn workers are only proles, or the people working in pornosec are sent to Room 101 every. single. day.
+Either the porn workers are only proles, or the people working in pornosec are immediately sent to Room 101 every. single. day.

 It's in the book.
 Julia once worked in Pornosec; Young girls are generally preferred.
 The porn is so bad it's barely considered sexual, and is apparently more hilarious than anything else.

 In this context, it's interesting to read Orwell's essay about "dirty postcards" - the "proles" of his day had demonstrated a willingness to buy "smutty" materials that were as much comic as sexual, so it made sense to assume that Porno Sec might crank out that sort of thing to keep the proles of Airstrip One contented.